QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 Deployment to a repository is configured in the pom.xml for the respective project in the "distributionManagement" section.
 Using the default repositories of the repository manager:

+> 💡 Replace the "nexus-host" with the NDS address pointing to the actual Nexus instance.

 ```xml
 <project>
 ...